jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     :emphasize-lines: 2, 6

     # NOTES
-    # positive and negative numbers are true
+    # positive and negative numbers are True
     # True is True
     # True is not false
     # True is a boolean
-    # 0 is false
+    # 0 is False
     # None is false
     # False is False
     # False is not true